ArDoCo/Benchmark/teammates/text_2021/README.md

 * If it would not lead to a semantic change, colons in sentences were removed.
 Otherwise there were replaced by "are"/ "is"/ "is that"/ ...
 * In case of "##TestDriver This component [..]", the "This" was replaced with "The TestDriver".

+## License

+The documentation of TEAMMATES is part of their [repository](https://github.com/TEAMMATES/teammates).
+Therefore, the text we extracted from their documentation is licensed according to the [license of TEAMMATES](https://github.com/TEAMMATES/teammates/blob/master/LICENSE) under GPL-2.0.